Structuring the data.

 Numetu - > Nometu, Dtnaiss.

-The expression: Numetu - > Note is incorrect.
+but the FD: Numetu - > Note is incorrect.

 In fact, knowing a student number, we can know the marks he got in each subject.
 Therefore, knowing the student number makes it impossible to know a particular mark and there is no FD.